Offer in Compromise Extends IRS Collection Time

 The Problem and Solution

 This is a problem for many taxpayers.
 The IRS is notoriously slow in processing offer in compromises.
-The main reason for this is that it requires six to nine months to decide if your offer is acceptable.
+The main reason is that it requires six to nine months to decide if your offer is acceptable.
 You should expect that this will likely take longer.

 While the IRS is slow in processing offer in compromises, there are ways to speed up the process.
 First, make sure that you are submitting the correct information.
 Second, ensure that you have the right documentation.
 Third, it is usually advisable to contact the IRS to check on the status of your offer–particularly if you do not hear from the IRS within six months.